alukach/my-fathers-travel-journal/USAGE.md

 ## Finding Coordinates

-To find latitude and longitude for locations:
+To find latitude and longitude for pois:

 1. **Google Maps**: Right-click on a location → Click the coordinates
 2. **OpenStreetMap**: Click on a location → See coordinates in the URL